zenecture/neuroflow/README.md

 ```

 Here, `File.read` will yield an implicit `WeightProvider` from file to construct a net.
 Afterwards it will be saved to the same file with `File.save`.
-If the desired target is a database, simply use `Json` instead.
+If the desired target is a database, simply use `Json` instead and save it on string-level.
+However, to not dictate anything, all important types extend `Serializable`, so feel free to work with the bytes on your own.

 # Next